kanagashri/AmazonCloneApp-CICD/README.md

 COMPLETE PROCESS OF ACHEIVEING THE CI/CD Pipeline for Deploying Amazon Clone Application.

-Step 1 → Setup Terraform and configure aws on your local machine Step 2 → Building a simple Infrastructure from code using terraform Step 3 → Setup Sonarqube and jenkins
+Step 1 → Setup Terraform and configure AWS on local machine Step 2 → Building a simple Infrastructure as code(IaC) using terraform to provision the services Step 3 → Setup Sonarqube and jenkins
-Step 4 → ci-cd pipeline
+Step 4 → CI-CD pipeline
-Step5 → Monitering via Prmotheus and grafana
+Step 5 → Monitoring via Prmotheus and grafana
 Step 6 → Terraform Destroy